 - total mileage, riding time, estimated range, cadence, error messages

-- Customise your preferences through a wireless connection from smartphone or tablet using E-TUBE app
+- Customise your preferences through a wireless connection from a smartphone or tablet using the E-TUBE app

 A neatly integrated 504Wh battery is fitted to the Zobop.
 I did about 8 miles off-road, and I never even lost a bar from the display.
 The listed maximum range (on Halfords website) is 60 miles, but I would imagine this would be considerably further if the power is used conservatively.